 Finding a leak in a swimming pool.

-These step by step approaches below will eliminate some of the suspects in finding where the pool is losing water from.
+If you suspect your swimming pool is leaking there are a number of steps you could take to locate the leak(s).
+You can request a pool survey, but first try these step by step approaches below These will eliminate some of the suspects in finding where the pool is losing water from.

-If it’s a concrete pool, look for tiles or mosaics that have come loose off the wall in places.
+- If it’s a concrete pool, look for tiles or mosaics that have come loose off the wall or from the pool floor in places.

-Can you see any cracks in the pool walls or floor?
+- Can you see any cracks in the walls or the floor of the swimming pool?

 Shotcrete and Gunite pools are notorious for leaks.